ooibc88/FabricSharp/README.md

 ```
 DOCKER_DYNAMIC_LINK=true make peer-docker
 ```
-__NOTE__: Fabric# replies on ForkBase[3] as the storage engine, which is close-sourced.
+__NOTE__: FabricSharp repies on ForkBase[3] as the storage engine, which is close-sourced.
-Hence Fabric# can only be built and run within the docker container.
+Hence FabricSharp can only be built and run within the docker container.
 Running `make peer` may fail.
-So far Fabric# only touches on _peer_ process.
+So far FabricSharp only touches on _peer_ process.
 Other executables remain intact and other cmds in Makefile should function the same as before.

 # Architecture
 ![architecture](architecture.png)